How Are Ingredients Listed On Food Labels?

 4. Understand the serving size: The ingredient list refers to the contents of the product based on the specified serving size.
 Make sure to consider the serving size in relation to your own portion size to accurately determine the quantity of ingredients you will consume.

-See also What Does "Made With Real Fruit" Mean On Labels?
+See also What Does "Non-GMO" Really Mean On A Label?

 Using common names and specific descriptors